sklarman/wordnet-distance/README.md

 **The formula is score = 2 * depth (lcs) / (depth (s1) + depth (s2)).**"
 [ibid]

-Wordnet-distance is an in-memory service built on top of Jena and its embedded Lucene library, and uses a specially tailored wordnet RDF graph, which is supplied within this repository (**wordnet-distance.ttl.zip**).
+WordnNet-distance is an in-memory service built on top of Jena and its embedded Lucene library, and uses a specially tailored WordNet RDF graph, which is supplied within this repository (**wordnet-distance.ttl.zip**).
 The zip file must be unpacked in the main service's directory.

 Examples:
 ------------------------------